billthefarmer/blog/blog/content/post/2014-05-28-upgrading-wordpress.md

   - firewall
   - filezilla
 ---
 This site has the firewall set up so that the web server has no external access.
-This means that I can&#8217;t use the usual WordPress update mechanism to keep it up to date.
+This means that I can&rsquo;t use the usual WordPress update mechanism to keep it up to date.
 I use [FileZilla](https://filezilla-project.org) for maintaining the server, and I recently discovered you can use drag and drop to move stuff around remotely.

 So my easy WordPress upgrade method is: